paveli/awesome-distraction-free/readme.md

 # Awesome Distraction-Free [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> A curated list of distraction-free tools
+> A curated list of distraction-free tools.

+Distraction-free tools selected in this list are _designed to_:

+- remove unwanted distractions
+- increase concentration
+- increase productivity
+- motivate to achieve the goals

+These tools may be used by creative persons like writers, journalists, programmers, marketers, students to increase their productivity.

 ## Contents